MaureenFromuth/School_Districts_Analysis/README.md

 ## Overview of Project

 Our primary customer for this project is Maria, the Chief Data Scientist for a local school district.
 Maria is conducting a study on standardized tests within her district and need to identify trends in order to support decision-making on budget and district priorities.
 She wants us to conduct specific analysis and calculate metrics using these data sets to identify patterns.
 This analysis and metrics include the following:
-- Overall Summary for the District

-Our primary customer for this project is Maria, the Chief Data Scientist for a local school district.
-Maria is conducting a study on standardized tests within her district and need to identify trends in order to support decision-making on budget and district priorities.
-She wants us to conduct specific analysis and calculate metrics using these data sets to identify patterns.
-This analysis and metrics include the following:
 - Overall Summary for the District: *Total Schools, Total Students, Total Budget, Average Math Score, Average Reading Score, % of Students who Passed Math, % of Students who Passed Reading, Overall % of Students who Passed Both*
 - Summary of Performance for Each School: *School Type, Total Number of Students, Total School Budget, School Budget per Student, Average Math Score, Average Reading Score, % of Students who Passed Math, % of Students who Passed Reading, Overall % of Students who Passed Both*
 - Summary of Scores in Math by Grade for Each School